-Incense is used as a sign of respect for the body, a temple of the Holy Spirit, and of our prayers rising to the throne of God.
-It is used during our final farewell as we send our loved one home to God.
+Incense is used as a sign of respect for the body, which is a temple of the Holy Spirit, and of our prayers rising to the throne of God.
+It is used during our final farewell as we commend our loved one to God.

-The Paschal Candle stands near the altar as a reminder of the Risen Christ who has conquered sin and death and lives among us.
-This candle also reminds us that our loved ones share in the victory of Jesus over the powers of darkness and now shares the new life offered by Jesus Christ.
+The Paschal Candle stands near the altar as a reminder of the presence of the Risen Christ who has conquered sin and death and lives among us.
+This candle also reminds us that our loved ones share in the victory of Jesus over the powers of darkness.